I was just looking for something and it's not there.

 We get elected.

-Here's what the change we're going to make.
+Here's what change we're going to make.

 This is how things are going to get better.

-And it was effective and it won.
+And it was effective, and it won.

 It was a factor in their winning.